Æolus (1787 ship)

 Aeolus (or Eolus) was built in Liverpool.
 Between 1787 and 1806 she made 13 voyages as a slave ship in the triangular trade in enslaved people.
 On one voyage she repelled an attack by a French privateer in a single ship action.
 She was last listed in 1808.

 Career

 Missing volumes of Lloyd's Register (LR) and missing pages in an extant issue mean that Aeolus first appeared in Lloyd's Register (LR), in 1789.

-By the time Aeolus appeared in Lloyd's Register she had already made her first enslaving voyage.
+By the time Aeolus appeared in Lloyd's Register, she had already made her first enslaving voyage.

-1st enslaving voyage (1788–1789): Captain James Corbett sailed from Liverpool on 30 January 1788.
+1st voyage transporting enslaved people (1788–1789): Captain James Corbett sailed from Liverpool on 30 January 1788.
 He acquired captives on the Windward Coast.
 Aeolus arrived at St Vincent in October 1788 with 279 captives.
 She sailed for Liverpool on 14 November and arrived there on 5 January 1789.
 She had left Liverpool with 36 crew members and had suffered 11 crew deaths on her voyage.